jreina/jreina.github.io/_posts/2022-10-28-lascon-badge-challenge-2022.markdown

 So now we know the address of the NFT contract!
 Now, what the hell is an NFT contract?

-## 3. Exploiting a vulnerable smart contract
+## 3. Exploiting the vulnerable smart contract

 So now that I've watched the first 4 minutes of a 90-minute-long video about smart contracts, I feel as if I am an expert on the subject.
 My understanding is that a smart contract is a bit of stateful code which lives on a blockchain.
 And to interact with the code, you must send a transaction and pay _gas fees_.
 I was able to use the [Mumbai Faucet](https://mumbaifaucet.com/) to get some MATIC for gas fees.